Cane corso puppy-The earliest socialization

 5. Thermal stimulation.

-Tactical stimulation is gentle tickling the puppy toes using Q-tip.
+Tactical stimulation is gently tickling the puppy’s toes using a Q-tip.
 Duration 3-5 seconds.

-The Head pointed down position is the opposite position of the Head held erect.
-Duration 3-5 seconds.
+The Head pointed down position is the opposite of the head held erect.
+Duration: 3-5 seconds.

-All five exercises produce neurological stimulation not familiar to a puppy at this stage of life.
-This makes his senses sharpen when he matures.
+All five exercises produce neurological stimulation that is not familiar to a puppy at this stage of life.
+This makes his senses sharpen as he matures.

 The important thing is not to exercise more than once a day because exaggerated stimulation can harm a pup.

-These exercises can't be a replacement for your everyday playing and bonding with your Cane Corso pup.
+These exercises can’t replace your everyday play and bonding with your Cane Corso pup.

 What "Super dog" can do for your Cane Corso